vinaykumarhegde/webrtc-build/README.md

 ## scripts

-These are in `scripts/` and based on:
+Helpers for doing minor things the WebRTC build system doesn't are in `scripts/` and based on:

 * https://github.com/pristineio/webrtc-build-scripts

-They are dumped in `/opt/webrtc/scipts/` by `ansible` when provisioning so if e.g. you provisioned a `vagrant` vm you can do:
+They are dumped in `/opt/webrtc/scipts/` by `ansible` when provisioning, so if e.g. you provisioned a `vagrant` vm you can do:

 ```bash